 React JS with MapTiler maps

-In this tutorial, you’ll learn how to create a React JS component to render a map using MapTiler SDK JS.
-Together we will make a simple fullscreen map application as an example of how to use MapTiler maps together with React for your own React app.
+In this step-by-step tutorial, you’ll learn how to create a React JS component that leverages the power of MapTiler SDK JS mapping library to render maps.
+Together we will build a simple full-screen map application, serving as a practical example of how to seamlessly integrate MapTiler maps into your own React app.

-By the end of this tutorial, you will be able to create a full-screen map with a marker at a specified location.
-Your final map will look like this:
+By the end of this tutorial, you will be able to create a full-screen map with a marker placed at a specified location.
+With your newfound knowledge, you will be able to create visually stunning maps within your React projects.
+Take a sneak peek at the final output of this tutorial below:

 Getting started